mandliya/algorithms_and_data_structures/README.md

 ### Bit Manipulation
     - Determine if a number is a power of 2.
     - Add two binary number represented as string.
+    - Determine the next power of 2 for a given number.
+    - Using bit manipulation determine if a number is multiple of 3.
+    - Determine endianess of the machine, print a number in reverse Endianess.